Scripps College, B.A.

 Honors & Awards

-- American Health Lawyers Association Pro Bono Champion for 2015
+- American Health Lawyers Association Pro Bono Champion, 2015

 Presentations & Speaking Engagements